Fired Ohio St assistant Coombs joins Fickell at Cincinnati

 - Luke FickellAmerican football player and coach

-CINCINNATI (AP) Fired Ohio State defensive coordinator Kerry Coombs will be the new special teams/cornerbacks coach at Cincinnati, joining the staff of longtime friend and former colleague Luke Fickell.
+CINCINNATI — Fired Ohio State defensive coordinator Kerry Coombs will be the new special teams/cornerbacks coach at Cincinnati, joining the staff of longtime friend and former colleague Luke Fickell.

 Fickell announced the hiring of the 60-year-old Coombs on Tuesday.
 He replaces Perry Eliano, the Bearcats’ cornerbacks coach who left to coach safeties at Ohio State.